Overproness/ICT_Presentation/README.md

 - **With_BackEnd (Default Branch)**: Run         *npm install && npm start*          in shell to start the server, and open the html file
 - **Mobil_App**: Run                             *npm install expo && expo start*    in shell to start the App.

-## Contributing

-Explain how others can contribute to your project.
-Include guidelines for issues, pull requests, and coding standards.

-## License

-Specify the license under which your project is distributed.
-Include any licensing details or restrictions.